Script step

 context.result_dataframe = df

-Alternatively you can simplify declaration by using type annotation pandas.Dataframe or using paramater name df or dataframe
+You can simplify the declaration using type annotation or the parameter names df or dataframe:

 # YOUR LOGIC